 The Supreme Court’s sentence is a ground-breaking victory of equality in Poland! – commented Campaign Against Homophobia (KPH), Polish largest LGBT advocacy organization.
 The appeal for cassation issued by the Minister of Justice and Public Prosecutor General regarding the case of a printer who had refused to print a roll-up banner for an LGBT organization on the grounds of homophobia was dismissed.
-The prior decision of the Court which had found the printer guilty remains valid and the Supreme Court confirmed that no one should be discriminated against on the grounds of sexual orientation when accessing services.
+The prior decision of the Court which had found the printer guilty remains valid.

 The Supreme Court sentence is a ground-breaking victory of equality in Poland!
 Today marks a huge step towards the equality of LGBT rights and a reason for celebration for all the citizens of Poland who believe in equality, law and justice! – say the activists from KPH, Polish largest LGBT organization.